 Many College of Charleston parents find themselves in a position of simultaneous pain and opportunity: the rental costs for students in downtown Charleston can be burdensome, however Charleston has historically proven to be a very lucrative market for increasing real estate values, particularly in areas that cater to student housing rentals.

 For those parents that find themselves in a position with enough capital and leverage to make an investment, this can be a win-win.
 Purchase a home with a student-friendly arrangement well before the school year begins, and you may be pleased to find that your student housing costs are largely covered by your kid’s roommates.
-After graduation day, many parents hang on to the home for themselves (after a substantial renovation once they move out), or they keep the property for ongoing student rental income.
+After graduation day, many parents hang on to the home for themselves (after a substantial renovation once the undergrads move out), or they keep the property for ongoing student rental income.
 When it’s time divest, selling the property is seldom a problem.